 The rooms are similar, except the Premier King room has one bed and a sitting area for three, while the Premier Double has two double beds and a sitting area for two people.
 These rooms are closest to the casino floor, have wireless internet, and have an entertainment center with a desk.

-Additionally, the Rush and Spa Towers at the Golden Nugget have suites with large living and entertainment areas.
+The Rush and Spa Towers at the Golden Nugget also have suites with large living and entertainment areas.

 If you are looking for more modern and spacious rooms, Circa is the better option.
 However, if you’re looking for a historical place to stay in Las Vegas and you want a good view of Fremont Street, the Golden Nugget is better.